On-board Change Detection for Resource-efficient Earth Observation with LEO Satellites: Conclusion

 \section{Conclusion}

 This research examined the Earth observation scenario in order to enhance processing efficiency and minimize energy usage at edge devices during the transmission and storage of sensing data.
-To achieve this objective, we proposed an effective deep learning-based scoring framework that automatically identifies and encodes semantic MPs from multi-spectral sensing images.
-The numerical outcomes demonstrated that our end-to-end solution had superior data detection capability and energy consumption performance. \setstretch{0.88}
+To achieve this objective, we propose an effective deep learning-based scoring framework that automatically and encodes semantic MPs from multi-spectral sensing images.
+The numerical outcomes demonstrate that our end-to-end solution had superior data detection capability (95\%) and save at least 40\% energy consumption spent on data transmission. \setstretch{0.85}